Is Stochastic Gradient Descent Effective? A PDE Perspective on Machine Learning processes: Introduction

+\textsc{Entropy Method. } In Section \ref{sec Entropy method} we discuss in detail the problem of finding the right entropy for the class of Fokker-Planck equations studied in this paper.
+This is in general a delicate task, and in particular for our setting it requires to modify in a substantial way the common approach.
+Indeed, for the standard Fokker-Plank equation:

+it is immediate to see that $\rho_\infty=e^{-L}$ is a stationary state, since it annihilates the vector field inside the divergence, that is $\nabla \rho_\infty= - \rho_\infty \nabla L$.
+Then, a natural choice for the relative entropy would be the standard weighted $L^2$-norm: $\mathcal{E}[\rho|\rho_\infty]=\int_{\R^d} |\rho/\rho_\infty\, -1|^2 \rho_\infty\dx$.
+Indeed, in this case, standard arguments allows one to deduce that $\mathcal{E}$ decreases along the flow.
+However, these arguments exploit in an essential way the fact that $\rho_\infty$ annihilates the vector field inside the divergence.
+In our case \textsl{it is not true in general that the inner vector field vanishes on the stationary state}: we can only rely on the full equation

+in a suitable weak sense.
+As a consequence, the computation of the entropy production becomes nontrivial.
+We were able to overcome this difficulty, and we provide in Lemma \ref{EEP-new} a proof of the monotonicity of the entropy $\mathcal{E}$ along the ``degenerate flow'', which we consider a significant novelty, to the best of our knowledge.
+This is the result that, when combined with suitable weighted Poincar\'e inequalities, provides exponential convergence towards equilibrium.
+The validity of such a Poincar\'e inequality for degenerate quantities is a delicate matter, and in really elementary cases\footnote{ The simplest case in which a Poincar\'e inequality in the sense of Definition \ref{poincare ineq} does not hold is when $Q$ is a diagonal constant coefficient matrix with all eigenvalues zero except one.} it may simply fail.
+Hence, this problem presents its own interest, and it requires a thorough study which goes beyond the scope of this paper.

-In this case, the Bakry-Émery approach applies, as proven by Arnold and Erb \cite{Arnold2014}, when the following two conditions are satisfied \begin{enumerate}[leftmargin=8.5mm] \myitem[I] $C$ is positive stable, i.e. all eigenvalues has positive real part. \myitem[II] There are no eigenvectors of $C$ in ker$\,Q_0$. \end{enumerate} The first assumption ensures the $\lambda$-convexity of $L$, while the second ensures that the diffusion is spread in the whole space by the drift.
+In the particular situations of a diffusion matrix that is degenerate but constant, and of a quadratic loss function $L(x)=\frac{1}{2}x^TCx$, equation \eqref{FP intro} becomes In this case, the Bakry-Émery \cite{Bakry-Emery} approach applies, as proven by Arnold and Erb \cite{Arnold2014}, when the following two conditions are satisfied \begin{enumerate}[leftmargin=8.5mm] \myitem[I] $C$ is positive stable, i.e. all eigenvalues have positive real part. \myitem[II] There are no eigenvectors of $C$ in ker$\,Q_0$. \end{enumerate} The first assumption ensures the $\lambda$-convexity of $L$, while the second ensures that the diffusion is spread in the whole space by the drift.

 When condition \eqref{II intro} fails, the stationary state may not have an $L^1$ density, showing that our existence Theorem \ref{theo:existence} is somehow sharp.
 We shall consider next an example in which exponential convergence in a suitable topology holds even when condition \eqref{II intro} is not met.
 More precisely, we will prove convergence for the degenerate non-Hörmander case which reads